-In this section, we discuss the main threats to the validity of this work.
-We considered a sample composed of five software systems in this study.
+External Validity.
+We considered a sample composed of five systems.
 We mainly analyzed systems from a large data set, called Qualitas Corpus.
 The sample has small, medium, and large systems.
 Nevertheless, due to the small size of the sample, we are not able to generalize the results found in this study.
 Even though, the results found are still important because they show that the use of design patterns not necessarily avoid bad smells in object oriented software system.

+Internal Validity.
 Our data collection was carried out by tools.
 The identification of design patterns was performed by DPDSS, and the identification of bad smells by RAFTool.
 We are not able to ensure that the results of those tools are totally right.
 However, we chose tools already used in previous work.
+Construction Validity.
 To identify the main causes of the main co-occurrences of design pattern and the bad smells identified in this study, we performed a manual inspection in the classes and in the methods involved in such co-occurrences.
 This inspection was carried out by one of the authors of this work.
 Although the inspector has high level of knowledge of all the concepts involved in the analysis, the manual inspection might be error-prone.
 To overcome this threat, we decided to analyze a small quantity of software systems in this work.